ExtensionEngine/n8n-infra/README.md

 # n8n IaC

 Infrastructure as code for Studion's self-hosted n8n, built with [infra-code-blocks](https://github.com/ExtensionEngine/infra-code-blocks).
+Originally intended for n8n instances under the `*.n8n.gostudion.com` domain, but can be easily customized for others as well.

 ## Requierments

-- Pulumi account
+- Pulumi account (can be avoided for testing or prototyping by using the local backend)
 - Set of AWS credentials with privilege to manage target resources

 ## Usage